-At the end of each round, the delegates of the Refereeing Committee may withdraw a referee whose performance was not satisfactory.
-However, a referee will not be changed in the course of a bout except in exceptional circumstances (e.g. physical disability of the referee).
-In such a case the decision will be made by the delegates of the Refereeing Committee (this rule is equally valid for team competitions).
+At the end of each round, the Refereeing Delagetes can withdraw a referee whose performance was not satisfactory.
+This decision must be taken by the majority of the Refereeing Delagates present.
+However, a referee may not be changed during a bout except in exceptional circumstances.
+In such a case the decision, which must be well founded, must be taken by the majority of the Refereeing Delagetes present (this rule is equally valid for team competitions).